linz/geostore/USAGE.md

-# Using the Geospatial Data Lake
+# Using the Geostore

-The purpose of GDL is to store geospatial datasets.
+The purpose of Geostore is to store geospatial datasets.
 This document should provide the technical know-how to create and maintain such datasets.

 The keywords "must", "must not", "required", "shall", "shall not", "should", "should not",